Unit 6 - Practice Quiz

 C. Are two given TMs equivalent?

-D. Does a given TM accept all strings?
+D. Does a given TM halt on the empty string?

 33 The "Blank Tape Problem" (whether a TM halts when started on a blank tape) is: